 Pain’s effects can range from a nagging discomfort to a debilitating and life-altering experience.
 Common chronic pain complaints include headache, low back pain, cancer pain, arthritis pain, and neurogenic pain—pain resulting from damage to the peripheral nerves or to the central nervous system itself.

-University of Miami Hospital provides comprehensive, compassionate, multidisciplinary care to patients suffering from acute and chronic pain syndromes.
+University of Miami Hospital and Clinics provides comprehensive, compassionate, multidisciplinary care to patients suffering from acute and chronic pain syndromes.

-At The Pain Institute at University of Miami Hospital, patients with pain from any of a variety of sources can receive an independent medical evaluation, a multidisciplinary analysis of their pain syndrome, and a course of treatment catered to their individual needs.
+At The Pain Institute at University of Miami Hospital and Clinics, patients with pain from any of a variety of sources can receive an independent medical evaluation, a multidisciplinary analysis of their pain syndrome, and a course of treatment catered to their individual needs.

 The specially trained health care professionals at the Pain Institute combine the disciplines of physical medicine and rehabilitation and interventional pain management to offer a unique, comprehensive approach to treating pain conditions.